Ghostwriter Diaries 04

 I’m done!
 My three-chapter sample for the fantasy novel is complete.
-Yesterday I finished writing, this morning I edited the manuscript, and I’ve just emailed it to my client.
-All that’s left is to sit back and perform the hardest task of all – one which all writers face on a regular basis.
+I finished writing yesterday, edited the manuscript this morning, and I’ve just emailed the final draft to my client.
+All that remains is to sit back and perform the hardest task of all.
+It a challenge all writers face on a regular basis.

 Wait.

-The final writing session threw up a minor problem – one I’ve encountered before with ghostwriting projects – namely plausibility.
+The final writing session threw up a minor issue, namely, belief.
+It’s something I’ve encountered before with ghostwriting projects.
 When you’re following a tight outline, occasionally you find yourself having to write a scene you don’t quite believe in.
-This happened in the last chapter of the sample, when I had to bring to life a piece of dramatic action that sounded great on paper – and included some terrific imagery – but which, when I really analysed it, didn’t quite add up.
+This happened in the last chapter of the sample, when I had to bring to life a piece of dramatic action that sounded great on paper, and which included some terrific imagery.
+Unfortunately, when I really analysed it, it didn’t quite add up.

 Confidentiality means I can’t go into detail.
-Let’s just say my challenge as a ghostwriter was to find sensible reasons for a particular event I found a little hard to swallow.
+Let’s just say my challenge as a ghostwriter was to take an event that I personally found a little hard to swallow, and make it credible.
 Actually, it didn’t prove too hard.
-However, other similar projects I’ve worked on have occasionally forced me to make more drastic changes to the action in order to make things hold together.
-That means going back to the story team and saying, ‘Uh, I think what you wrote isn’t working.
-How about this?’
-And that’s fine.
-As long as your reasons for changing things are good – and consistent with the original intention – they’re usually well-received.
+However, on other projects, this same issue has occasionally forced me to make more drastic changes to the action.
+That means going back to the story team and saying, “Uh, I think what you wrote isn’t working.
+How about doing this instead?”
+If you’ve got a good solution that’s consistent with the original intention, this shouldn’t be a problem.
+The key is to have a sound reason to make the change in the first place.

 My next post in this series will, unsurprisingly, be entitled “Ghostwriter Diaries 05”.
-I’m not sure when it will appear – that depends on my client – but, when it does, it’s likely to contain one of two statements.
+I’m not sure when it will appear – that depends on my client.
+When it does, it’s likely to contain one of two statements.
 The first is something along the lines of, “Well, I didn’t get the gig, hey-ho, on to the next.”
 The second is, “Holy crap, I’ve got twelve weeks to write the rest of the damn novel!”

 Stay tuned, and you’ll find out which it’s to be.